We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 It can also result from taking certain medications, such as:

-Sometimes, the movement of the colon slows for no known reason and constipation results.
+Sometimes the movement of the colon slows for no known reason, and constipation occurs.

-Whether temporary or chronic, constipation can be an unpleasant occurrence whose symptoms don’t always happen where and when you think they will.
+Whether temporary or chronic, constipation can be an unpleasant occurrence with symptoms that don’t always happen where and when you think they will.

-Fortunately, most instances of constipation can resolve with at-home, self-care measures.
-If your symptoms don’t resolve or you experience pain and bleeding, call a doctor.
+Most instances of constipation can resolve with at-home, self-care measures.
+If your symptoms do not resolve or you experience pain and bleeding, get medical attention.

-If you have fewer than three bowel movements a week combined with difficulty with your bowel movements or other discomfort, it may be worthwhile to talk to a doctor.
+If you have fewer than three bowel movements a week combined with difficulty with your bowel movements or other discomfort, it can be a good idea to talk with a doctor.